 - GPA: 3.6+ is competitive; 3.4+ is workable with strong test scores

-What Columbia Looks For That Most Applicants Underestimate
+What Does Columbia Look For That Most Applicants Underestimate

 Essay 2 exists precisely to surface this.
 A student who has never invested in the communities around them reads as a poor culture fit, regardless of their GPA and test score.
 Take this essay seriously.